-First launched in 2014, image editing software Affinity Photo has won itself a big fanbase by being both cheaper than its rival Photoshop, and in many ways more powerful (with features such as multi-million percent zoom, it's earned its place on our list of best alternatives to Photoshop.
+First launched in 2014, image editing software Affinity Photo has won itself a big fanbase by being both cheaper than its rival Photoshop, and in many ways more powerful.
+With features such as multi-million percent zoom, it's earned its place on our list of best alternatives to Photoshop.

 This June the tool took another big step forward, launching as a full version on iPad.
 That’s right, this is no stripped-down version, but a full-featured photo editing tool on Apple’s tablet, and that’s something Adobe is unable to offer at the moment.

 Remember those days when you ran the risk of losing all your work due to a computer failure or theft?
 Nowadays there’s no excuse, especially now that Google has launched a tool called Backup & Sync.

 Quite simply, it automatically backs up all the files on your computer, including your hard drive and your memory cards, to the cloud.
 And it won’t cost you a penny, as long as you stay within the 15GB limit imposed by Google Drive.
 Learn more about the tool in our news post about it.

 Bear with us for a moment, because this might get a bit confusing.
 Photoshop Lightroom was first released by Adobe in 2007.
 Despite having ‘Photoshop’ in its name, it wasn’t a plugin to Photoshop, or a lightweight version of Photoshop such as Photoshop Elements.
 It was essentially a standalone tool that offered some image editing capabilities, but its main appeal was as an image organiser.

 That original version of Lightroom is still available, and has now been retitled Lightroom Classic CC.
 But Adobe doesn’t really want you to look at that, now they’ve released a brand new, next-generation tool as part of the Creative Cloud called Lightroom CC.